scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 show their similarities.

 The Dash Bio AlignmentChart component is built on top of :code:`react-alignment-viewer` [Align]_.
 It takes a FASTA file as input and computes the alignment.
 It can optionally display a barplot that represents the level of conservation of a particular amino acid or nucleotide across each sequence defined in the input file (see Fig. :ref:`alignment`).
+Hover data and click data are accessible from within the Dash app.

 Onco Print
 ==========